Skip to content

 Quantized model produces degraded output: Try Q5_K_M for higher quality at the cost of larger file size.
 Compare outputs against the FP16 GGUF to isolate whether the issue is from quantization or the fine-tuning itself.

 Out of memory on Pi 5: Ensure no other large processes are running.
-The Q4_K_M model should fit within 4 GB RAM alongside the inference runtime.
+The Q4_K_M model uses ~1.75 GB RSS (measured) on the 8 GB Pi 5, leaving ample headroom.
 If memory is tight, consider Q4_K_S for a slightly smaller footprint.